In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Probability

-Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it involves calculating the chance that both randomly selected high school drivers texted while driving.
-This requires understanding how to compute probabilities based on the total number of favorable outcomes over the total number of possible outcomes.
+Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
+In this context, it involves calculating the chance that both selected high school drivers drove after consuming alcohol.
+This requires understanding how to use the total number of drivers and the specific counts of those who drove while drinking to find the desired probability.

 Recommended video:

-Two events are considered independent if the occurrence of one does not affect the occurrence of the other.
-In this scenario, if the selections are made with replacement, the probability of the second driver texting while driving remains unchanged regardless of the first driver's behavior.
-Understanding independence is crucial for correctly calculating the combined probability of both events.
+Events are considered independent if the occurrence of one does not affect the occurrence of the other.
+In this scenario, when selecting two drivers without replacement, the outcome of the first selection influences the second, making the events dependent.
+Understanding this distinction is crucial for accurately determining the probability of both drivers having driven after drinking.

 Recommended video: